seansfkelley/seansfkelley.github.io/_drafts/trivia.md

 And so: I went to one recently that was so un-fun I left part way through.
 It really helped put into focus what it is about my local place that I like.
 These are my observations about what makes good bar trivia, in no particular order.

 An important disclaimer: while I like winning and I like being right, I also go to trivia to see my friends.
 Trivia leagues are... fine.
 Some are done better than others.
-Many of the observations here can apply equally well to casual as well as serious trivia.
+Many (but not all) of the observations here can apply equally well to casual as well as serious trivia.

+tl;dr:

+* TOC
+{:toc}

 ### Score entire rounds at once.